Living In London: Is It Worth The Cost?

 However, the biggest surprise is when it comes to regions outside of London.

 Getting to these areas can be very expensive.
-So much so, that it is often cheaper to purchase flights to Europe than book a return journey on some English train lines.
-This may feel like an odd joke that everyone else is in on, but sadly this is not the case.
+So much so that it is often cheaper to purchase flights to Europe than book a return journey on some English train lines.
+This may feel like an odd joke that everyone else is in on, but sadly, this is not the case.

-4. London rental market: fast and furious
+4. London area rental market: fast and furious

-The London rental market is highly competitive, and expensive thanks to the high demand.
+The London rental market is highly competitive and expensive thanks to the high demand.
 Good properties get snapped very quickly, sometimes the very moment they appear on a property website.
 So if you do see something you like, you need to move quickly.

 Chalcot Square in Primrose Hill in the Camden district, London